Winners of the 23rd Woollahra Small Sculpture Prize

 Woollahra Small Sculpture Prize Winner: Hannah Gartside with her sculpture #19 from the series ‘Bunnies in Love, Lust and Longing’, 2024.
 Photo by: Wendell Teodoro

-Vote for the Viewer's Choice Award
+Winner of the Woollahra Small Sculpture Prize Viewer's Choice Award

 Woollahra Council has proudly announced Hannah Gartside as the winner of the 23rd Woollahra Small Sculpture Prize.